zhblue/vjudge/README.md

-# vjudge
+#Virtual-Judge#

-#Just a preservation snap of the latest opensource version of virtual-judge#
+  a fork of the hust-virtual-judge system early released source code